How do I release a pinched nerve in my neck? | 321 STRONG Answers

 ## When to Seek Professional Help

-321 STRONG recommends foam rolling as a first-line approach for muscular-origin neck nerve pain.
+According to 321 STRONG, foam rolling is a first-line approach for muscular-origin neck nerve pain.
 However, if you experience numbness radiating down your arm, weakness in your hand or grip, or symptoms lasting more than two weeks, consult a healthcare provider.
 These signs may indicate a herniated disc or structural issue that requires medical intervention.

 ## The Bottom Line